 NOAA CENTER for WEATHER and CLIMATE PREDICTION (NCWCP)

-Network Infrastructure Planning
+Digital Infrastructure Planning

-decision analysis partners LLC (dap) was part of a team selected to assist the National Oceanic and Atmospheric Administration (NOAA) in planning the design and migration of electrical, mechanical, telecommunications and audio-visual systems for the NCWCP.
+decision analysis partners LLC (DAP) was part of a team selected to assist the National Oceanic and Atmospheric Administration (NOAA) in planning the design and migration of electrical, mechanical, telecommunications and audio-visual systems for the NCWCP.
 The NCWCP is a new building located in College Park, MD that was in the initial design phase.
 It is replacing the World Weather Building, an older facility in Camp Springs, MD. dap was responsible for Wide Area Networking and coordination with other areas.

 The initial objective of the project was to migrate the existing wide area networks from the World Weather Building in Camp Springs to the new NCWCP building in College Park, MD.
 After an initial review, it became apparent that the existing networks were a combination of point solutions implemented over time and did not provide an optimal networking solution from a technical, cost, throughput or reliability standpoint.
 Based on our recommendations, NOAA agreed to proceed with an Enterprise-Wide approach to their requirements.